EricPelaez/messing-around-with/terraform/beginner/terraform-2/README.md

 This project provisions two Ubuntu-based Amazon EC2 instances using Terraform.
 It demonstrates my work in deploying compute resources in AWS with Infrastructure-as-Code.

-Adapted from the YouTube tutorial "Terraform Tutorial on AWS - Getting Started".
+Adapted from the YouTube tutorial https://www.youtube.com/watch?v=Qfg6hRY4Tq0&list=WL&index=2

 Features